sergey-banduryn/bsa24-l8-db-and-sql/README.md

         id integer PK "not null"
         person_id integer FK "not null"
         photo_id integer FK "not null"
-        person_id integer "not null"
-        photo_id integer "not null"
         created_at timestamp_with_time_zone "not null"
         updated_at timestamp_with_time_zone "null"
     }